jakob-bagterp/browserist/docs/settings/comparison-to-selenium/disable-images.md

 ---
 title: How to Disable Images in Selenium
 description: Learn how to boost web scraping performance by disabling images in Selenium.
-Or use the Browserist extension that makes the configuration even easier.
+Or use the Browserist extension to make the configuration even easier.
 Includes code examples for beginners and advanced users.
 tags:
     - Selenium
     - Tutorial